The School Principal ‘Time-Clawback’ Method

 What should they be cutting back on and where should they be spending more of their time?

 The study tells us that time spent organizing resources, managing staff, recruiting key personnel and other organizational tasks is associated with significantly improved school outcomes.

 It confirms that, when principals consciously make “more productive” time investments instead of getting distracted by administration work, schools have seen greater gains in student test performance over the past three years.

-The Stanford study confirms that school principals should focus more on organizational tasks in order to significantly improve school outcomes.
+The Stanford study confirms that school principals should focus more on organizational tasks to significantly improve school outcomes.

 Surprisingly though, the study finds that, while Day-to-Day Instruction activities, such as conducting classroom observations, are higher in high-performing schools, they are marginally or not at all correlated to improvements in student performance.
 They may even have a negative relationship with teacher and parent assessments of the school after a certain point.

-Certainly, classroom visits or even teacher coaching are not the cure-all they are sometimes portayed to be.
+Certainly, classroom visits or even teacher coaching are not the cure-alls they are sometimes portrayed to be.
 After a certain level of performance, classroom visits have diminishing returns.